ru4en/portfolio/public/blogs/25-01-2025-about-this-site.md

 ---

-title: Hello World!
+title: About This Site
-date: 19-01-2025
+date: 25-01-2025
 author: Ruben Lopes
-description: Starting off the blog with an introduction to my website and myself.
+description: A technical overview of my website, the stack I used, and what you can expect to find here.
-tags: introduction, blog, website
+tags: website, stack, overview
-icons: python:devicon, typescript:devicon, docker:devicon
+icons: python:devicon, star:material-icons, phone:fontawesome

 ---